History of stepwells in Gujarat: 16th-18th century

 The Nagabawa stepwell in Dhrangdhra (1525 AD) and Jiva Mehta stepwell in Morbi are of the same style and period.
 The stepwell of Roho (1560 AD) was built by Champa, the wife of Raja Shri Nanaji and her daughter.
 There are also important stepwells in Palanpur and Jhinjhuwada.

 Several stepwells are plain in design without any ornamentation which makes it difficult to ascertain their period, but they may belong to the 16th or 17th century.
-Such stepwells are in Hampur and Idar, as well as the Matri stepwell in Kankavati and Gyaneshwari stepwell in Modhera.
+Such stepwells are in Hampur and Idar, as well as the Matri Vav in Kankavati and Gyaneshwari stepwell in Modhera.
 The stepwell of Mandva in north Gujarat is similar to that of Mahemdavad so may belong to that period.
 The Sindhvai Mata stepwell in Patan has an inscription dating to 1633 AD.
 The Ravli stepwell of Mangrol is of the 17th century.
 The stepwell in Limboi near Idar has Chaulukya style ornamentation and has been dated to 1629 AD.

 The Amritavarshini Vav in Ahmedabad, completed in 1723, is L-shaped.